psu13/mutable-hakyll/posts/message-to-no-one.md

 > <a href="https://twitter.com/helje5/status/1495861914605432837"><img src="../images/objc-squeak.png" width=500></a>

-**Note from 2024**: In the fall of 2022 twitter was acquired and then ended up as just a shadow of its former self, so I had to delete the various links that I had here that contained the humorous back and forth that my question generated because many of them have disappeared into the ether.
-I saved the most relevant ones that I could as screen shots.
+**Note from 2024**: In the fall of 2022 twitter was acquired and then ended up as just a shadow of its former self.
+As a result a lot of the links I had here before have disappear into the ether.
+So I removed the section that had the rest of the light hearted banter.
+Sigh.
+After noticing this I did save a few of the most relevant ones that I could as screen shots.
 Like these two messages about runtime minutiae:

 > <a href="https://twitter.com/jckarter/status/1495853328420552708"><img src="../images/objc-squizzle.png" width=500></a>

 > <a href="https://twitter.com/jckarter/status/1495857998845349888"><img src="../images/objc-nil-register.png" width=500></a>

-But I had to remove the section here that had the rest of the light hearted banter.
-Sigh.
+Such is life with the modern Internet.

+**Back to 2022**

 So now we have the following facts: